Please describe your role at Contamac:

 Can you tell us about some of the projects you have been working on?

 I have largely specialised in GP materials during my time at Contamac, and by far the biggest undertaking to date has been the development of Optimum Infinite.
 This was a very exciting project being the first hyper Dk material that Contamac has produced and also a product designed to be ideally suited for scleral and ortho-k modalities, which are currently seeing huge growth in the marketplace.

-The factors which make Optimum Infinite unique are the flexural modulus of 1341 MPa, which results in this material being among the most rigid of the contact lens polymers, and the oxygen permeability of 200.4 barrer, which is double that of many popular GP materials.
+The factors which make Optimum Infinite unique are the flexural modulus of 1341 MPa, which results in this material being among the most rigid of the contact lens polymers, and the oxygen permeability of 180 barrer, which results in more oxygen being transmitted to the cornea when compared to a variety of other popular GP materials.
 This potentially brings significant eye health benefits, particularly for patients with compromised corneas or wherever thicker lens designs are used.

-These market-leading properties are combined with excellent wettability, on-eye comfort and lathability, and overall this has resulted in a lot of positive interest in Optimum Infinite within the contact lens industry.
+These properties are combined with excellent wettability and lathability.
+Overall this has resulted in a lot of positive interest in Optimum Infinite within the contact lens industry.

 What do you predict to be the next innovation in contact lens materials?

 The innovation that I would most like to see most, not just for contact lenses, but for plastics in general, would be a new way of introducing biodegradability.
 This is a serious challenge as plastic materials need to remain stable for a long period of time, years in the case of a GP contact lens, but if they could be engineered in such a way that at the end of their useful life they could be collected and subjected to a simple treatment (such as heating to high temperature) to render them biodegradable, the environmental benefits would be astronomical.

 If you were shipwrecked on a deserted island, but all your human needs—such as food and water—were taken care of, what two items would you want to have with you?